LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 At the end of this guide you will have a personal website or blog that looks something like [this](https://lenpaul.github.io/Lagrange/).
 It will be under a unique domain name, and you will have complete control over your site.

-This guide will walk you through the process from beginning to end of creating your GitHub account, choosing a Jekyll theme, making changes to your Jekyll theme, adding blog posts, and publishing your site through your own domain.
+This guide will walk you through the process from beginning to end of creating your GitHub account, choosing a Jekyll theme, making changes to your Jekyll theme, and adding publishing blog posts.
 Programming ability is not required for this guide.

 For an introduction to Jekyll and GitHub Pages, please check out [the previous post in this series]({% post_url 2021-02-16-the-ultimate-guide-to-managing-a-personal-website-or-blog-with-jekyll-and-github-pages %}).